tib/swift-org-website/documentation/server/guides/building.md

     instead of `./my-program` to get something akin to a 'crash report' on crash.

 - If you don't have `--privileged` (or `--security-opt seccomp=unconfined`) containers (meaning you won't be able to use `lldb`) or you don't want to use lldb, consider using a library like [`swift-backtrace`](https://github.com/swift-server/swift-backtrace) to get stack traces on crash.

+## Static linking and Curl/XML

+**Note:** if you are compiling with `-static-stdlib` and using Curl with FoundationNetworking or XML with FoundationXML you must have libcurl and/or libxml2 installed on the target system for it to work.